 - We will also take time each day to share images and learn post processing and in-the-field techniques.

-- In addition to great photography opportunities we will have time for photo sharing and critiques.
-We will also be lecturing on photographic topics including:
+- In addition to great photography opportunities on our Netherlands Photo Tour, we will be lecturing (mostly in the field) on photographic topics including:

 - Digital Workflow

 - Panoramic Photography